 *If the total results are not displayed in the grid, this means you have a large data set.
 By default, the grid only displays up to 500 results at a time.
 If you scroll to the bottom of the grid, more results populate.
 You can also click the alert message above the grid to load the entire data set at once.

-Below the grid status fields are the summary fields that provide full visibility into your inventory totals.
+Below the grid status fields are the grid summary fields, which provide full visibility into your inventory totals.
 These totals display by default but can be collapsed with the drop-down arrow in the top-right of the grid.

 - Total On Hand: The number of primary units currently in your warehouse